jacques/docs.npmjs.com/content/enterprise/github.md

 ## Integrates with GitHub and GitHub Enterprise

-If your organization uses GitHub or GitHub Enterprise, npm On-Site can be configured to automatically use them for login and access control.
+If your organization uses GitHub or GitHub Enterprise, npm Enterprise can be configured to automatically use them for login and access control.
 Simply add a repository field to your package.json that points to your repo: